biobakery/Maaslin2/README.md

     * This file is tab-delimited formatted with metadata as columns and samples as rows (the transpose is also okay).
     * Possible metadata in this file include gender or age.

-Please note the same samples must be included in both files.
-Also these samples must be in the same order in both files.
+The data file can contain samples not included in the metadata file (along with the reverse case).
+For both cases, those samples not included in both files will be removed from the analysis.
+Also the samples do not need to be in the same order in the two files.

 ### Output Files ###